Bend Bikes asks all people who bike to follow How We Roll to promote the positive during any rides.

 Use hand signals to communicate with everyone.
 Use your voice too.
 (Left turning!)
 Crashing sucks!

-When possible and available, to ease traffic congestion, we ride in the right lane and allow car drivers to pass in the left lanes.
-However, if we need to “take the lane,” Oregon law allows us to do so.
-Bicycle riders are required to ride as close as practicable (successful) to the right curb or edge of the roadway, except:
+When possible, ride in the right lane and allow car drivers to pass in the left lanes to ease traffic congestion.
+However, Oregon law allows you to “take the lane” when necessary.
+People who ride bikes are required to ride as close as practicable (successful) to the right curb or edge of the roadway, except:

 - when proceeding at the speed of traffic,